Point defect design in (Ba,Sr)TiO$_3$ -- an insight on agglomeration: Results

-As shown in subfigure (b), strong defect dipoles along $z$ furthermore induce full pinching of the hysteresis for a perpendicular field along $x$.
+As shown in \rv{Fig.~\ref{fig:pehys_1p}}~(b), strong defect dipoles along $z$ furthermore induce full pinching of the hysteresis for a perpendicular field along $x$.
 In this case, internal and external fields compete with each other for all orderings.
 For both 2D agglomerates and a random distribution of defects, the remanent polarization along the field direction is zero and the strain response is maximized, cf.\ Fig.~\ref{app:sehys_1p} and Fig.~\ref{app:pehys_ag_ds_pxyz}.
-There is no hysteresis for randomly distributed defects and a double hysteresis loop is induced in field ranges of less than 10~kV/cm by compact stripes.
-Strong defect dipoles collinear to the field, shown in subfigure (c), reduce the width of the field hysteresis, e.g.\ by about 28~\% for the cubic agglomerates and by about 45~\% for random ordering in 3D.
+There is no hysteresis for randomly distributed defects and a double hysteresis loop is induced in field ranges of less than 10~kV/cm by compact stripes. \rv{In qualitative agreement, a reversible strain-field response has been measured in the presence of aged defect dipoles \cite{renLargeElectricfieldinducedStrain2004}.} Strong defect dipoles collinear to the field, shown in \rv{Fig.~\ref{fig:pehys_1p}}~(c), reduce the width of the field hysteresis, e.g.\ by about 28~\% for the cubic agglomerates and by about 45~\% for random ordering in 3D.
 Furthermore, these defects act as internal bias fields and shift the center of the hysteresis to negative $E_z$.
 Thereby larger changes are induced in $E_c^+$, i.e.\ parallel to the defect direction, and $E_c^+$ is shifted to negative field directions for random defect distributions.
 For the cube, with its small {\it{active surface area}} only this positive coercive field is reduced.
 Increasing the {\it{active surface area}}, not only $E_c^+$ shifts further, but also $P_r^{-}$ is reduced.
 These trends can be understood by pinned dipoles.
 Already for the cube, its neighbors along the polarization direction do not switch for the chosen field strength and thus act as nucleation centers for the macroscopic switching towards the positive polarization direction lowering the coercive field.
 Going from cube to random in 3D and finally to agglomeration in 2D, the interaction length between defects and surrounding dipoles and thus the pinned volume increase, cf.\ Fig.~\ref{app:snapshots_field}.
 Additionally, the increase of $|E_c^-|$ induced by the internal bias field, increases from stripe to random in plane to random in 3D.
 This again shows that the {\it{active surface area}} governs the main trends of polarization and phase stability, while the subtle details also depend on the compactness or dilution of defects.